tdoug19/ENSE_352_Lab/Git/git.md

 ## 📝 4.
 Add a File and Commit It

-Create a new "README.txt" file and commit it.
-Use Explorer or the command line, just make sure it is in the root of your repositoy:
+Create a new "README.txt" file.
+Use Explorer or the command line, just make sure it is in the root of your repository:

 ✅ Now Show the status of the repository.